 At 6:53 PST the Connie touched down about 126 feet from the end of the runway at 150 mph.
 The captain attempted to apply brakes and quickly discovered that he had neither brakes nor nose wheel steering.
 The first officer immediately set the hand pump selector to “brakes” and tied to get hydraulic pressure by using the hand pump.
 At the same time, the captain placed propellers #1 and #2 in reverse pitch resulting in the aircraft veering to left and departing the runway.
 By this time the flight crew was just along for the ride and the aircraft continued to the left of the runway into soft dirt, through a ditch and through several piles of gravel.
 The right wing and landing gear were torn from the fuselage at the wing fillet and a part of the right empennage was torn free as it passed over the right wing.

 Fire trucks were alongside the aircraft within seconds applying fire extinguishing foam, which most likely prevented a fire from starting.
-The main cabin door was quickly opened and, because of the aircraft's tail-low attitude, the bottom of the door was close to the ground effecting a speedy evacuation of many of the aircraft’s occupants.
+The main cabin door was quickly opened and, because of the aircraft's tail-low attitude, the bottom of the door was close to the ground affecting a speedy evacuation of many of the aircraft’s occupants.
 The remaining occupants evacuated via the forward right hand door via chute and the entire evacuation was orderly and completed in the matter of about two minutes.

 The #3 and #4 engines were disassembled and the problem was traced to the failure of cam drive gear trains.
 Failure of teeth on the intermediate gears of both front cam gear trains had caused immediate and full power loss on both engines.
 These engines had accumulated only 52:43 and 31:27 hours since new at the time of failure.
 There had been similar failures previously and Wright had, prior to the accident, begun a modification program.

 Why had the crew lost both wheel braking and nose wheel steering?
-It turns out that the #3 and #4 engines supplied hydraulic pressure to effect wheel braking, nose wheel steering, wing flap deployment, and landing gear deployment.
+It turns out that the #3 and #4 engines supplied hydraulic pressure to affect wheel braking, nose wheel steering, wing flap deployment, and landing gear deployment.
 If the #3 and #4 engines were inoperative there was no means of obtaining nose wheel steering, flaps had to be cranked down manually, and landing gear had to be lowered using a hand pump.
-However, normal wheel braking could have been effected by positioning the brake selector valve from “normal” to “emergency”, thus supplying pressure for wheel braking from two pressure accumulators.
+However, normal wheel braking could have been affected by positioning the brake selector valve from “normal” to “emergency”, thus supplying pressure for wheel braking from two pressure accumulators.
 This was a change from earlier L049 and L749A Constellations.
 The accumulators were noted by the crew to be fully charged prior to landing.
 The CAB report goes on to say “The reason the emergency braking system was not used can rest only in the fact that the company’s transition training to Model 1049’s was omissive in that it did not emphasize sufficiently the difference in the operation of the emergency brakes.
 This is evidenced by the captain’s statement that he tried to brake the aircraft with the brake selector in the “normal” position whereas it should have been in the “emergency” position.
-He demonstrated his unfamiliarity with the hydraulic system in that he attempted to brake the aircraft immediately after touchdown and then, and only then, did he realize that the had no hydraulic pressure on his brakes.”
+He demonstrated his unfamiliarity with the hydraulic system in that he attempted to brake the aircraft immediately after touchdown and then, and only then, did he realize that he had no hydraulic pressure on his brakes.”
 While the crew had extensive experience in the earlier Constellation models, they only had about 100 hours each in the newer Super Constellation.

 The CAB released its final report on July 13, 1953 with the following probable cause.
 “The Board determined that the probable cause of this accident was improper use of the emergency braking system during the course of an emergency landing.
 This landing was necessitated by complete loss of power from the Number 3 and 4 engines due to the failure of their cam drive gears.
 A contributing factor was inadequacy of the company’s Lockheed L1049 transition training program from the former model aircraft concerning the difference in emergency procedures.”